LATITUDE

 WINERIES

-Nestled within the heart of Mexico, the Querétaro wine region captivates with its enchanting landscape.
+Nestled in the heart of Mexico, the Querétaro wine region captivates with its enchanting landscape.
 Situated amid the breathtaking Central Mexican Plateau, this region boasts a diverse topography that weaves together rolling hills, undulating valleys, and picturesque mountains.
 The landscape here is a captivating tapestry, offering vineyards a myriad of elevations to call home.
 Currently, Querétaro has three subregions: Bernal, Guanajuato and Independence Valley.

 Vineyards nestled in the lower-lying valleys bask in the gentle warmth of the region's semi-arid climate, while those perched upon the higher slopes benefit from cooler temperatures.
 The sun-drenched plains and sunrises over the Sierra Gorda mountains paint a vivid backdrop, creating an inviting setting for grape cultivation.